youngboy/engine-docs/source/setup-node.md

 <h2 id="configure-proxy">2.
 Add Engine middleware</h2>

-We provide an NPM package that includes a pre-built copy of the Engine proxy, which makes initial setup with Node very simple.
-It spawns an Engine process side-by-side with your GraphQL server process and incoming GraphQL operations are routed through the Engine proxy and then sent to your server.
+We provide a NPM package that includes a pre-built copy of the Engine proxy, which simplifies the initial setup.
+It spawns an Engine process side-by-side with your GraphQL server process so that incoming GraphQL operations are routed through the Engine proxy and then sent to your server.

 <h3 id="initialize">2.1.
 Initialize Engine</h3>